Sports Law Blog

 I find the EEOC's decision--which enables Tarpley to sue the NBA within the next 90 days---interesting because it suggests that the NBA and other pro leagues have to be careful when banning players for life when the root of the problem is a medical one.
 Although alcoholics and drug addicts are often blamed for "choosing" to engage in destructive behavior, recent studies on how the brain works suggest such behavior is largely not reflective of conscious choosing (see an article we have up on The Situationist entitled "The Science of Addiction, the Myth of Choice").
 That's not to say that Tarpley shouldn't be held responsible for the consequences of his addition (certainly, driving a car while intoxicated deserves punishment), or that he didn't deserve a punishment of a reasonable length of time, particularly after repeated failures, but it does suggest that when leagues kick out players for life, they need to be careful in evaluating the underlying causes of behavior and the potential that people can eventually get better, as Tarpley seemed to do.

 Another interesting consequence: even though the NBA and NBPA collectively-bargained the anti-drug policy, that collective-bargaining wasn't enough to defend the policy from governmental scrutiny.
-Collective bargaining, of course, doesn't insulate an agreement from the law, but in practice, it usually discourages governmental scrutiny.
+Collective bargaining, of course, doesn't insulate an agreement from federal disabilities law as it does for federal antitrust law, but in practice, it usually discourages governmental scrutiny.
+Tarpley defeating the NBA would more clearly establish that leagues and players should not expect their agreed-upon drug and alcohol policies to be exempt from legal challenge.